 Most surfers agree the wave is actually better since the island jacked up about 40cm in the quakes last year.

 A so-so right next to Thunders.
-If you decide to surf here hopefully you'll have a northwest wind and medium tide to make it halfway entertaining.
+If you decide to surf here, hopefully, you'll have northwest wind and medium tide to make it halfway entertaining.

 It can turn on an incredible spectacle when the winds drop out and the swell cranks from the south.